 - 6.1 The sampling officer will liaise closely with laboratory personnel as necessary in relation to the sample size and any special packaging and transport arrangements. - 6.2 The sampling officer will at all times use good techniques and methods in accordance with the internal procedure on 'Food, Water and Environmental Sampling from Food Businesses'. - 6.3 Samples may be either taken or procured. - On written request from the food business operator, the business will be reimbursed for the reasonable costs of the foods sampled. - 6.5 Where items are taken (e.g. aprons, cloths, chopping boards etc for environmental sampling purposes) the officer will seek the co-operation of the food business operator.
-If this is refused and the sample is part of a survey then the officer will respect the wishes of the food business operator if he/she does not wish the item to be taken. - 6.6 If the sample is required to support formal action then the officer will take it in accordance with relevant legislation and the aforementioned Code of Practice.
+If this is refused and the sample is part of a survey then the officer will respect the wishes of the food business operator. - 6.6 If the sample is required to support formal action then the officer will take it in accordance with relevant legislation and the aforementioned Code of Practice.